About the Conference

 Magdalena Andersson: Keynote Address

-As one of Sweden’s most influential political voices, former Prime Minister Magdalena Andersson shares her perspectives on Sweden’s path in the green transition.
-What role should renewable energy play in Sweden’s political and economic future?
-In this keynote, she reflects on opportunities and challenges ahead for the energy sector and society at large.
+As one of Sweden’s most influential political voices, former Prime Minister Magdalena Andersson shares her perspectives on how political choices shape Sweden’s green transition.
+What impact do these decisions have on the country’s path toward a sustainable energy future?
+In this keynote, she reflects on the opportunities and challenges that lie ahead for the energy sector and society at large.

 Magdalena Andersson, Party Leader, Social Democratic Party (Photo: Mathias Hansson)